hortonworks/streamline/webservice/REST-Sample.md

      ```
      {
-      "dataSourceName": "DEVICE-B",
+      "name": "DEVICE-B",
       "description": "Another device",
       "tags": "tag2",
       "type": "DEVICE",
-      "typeConfig": "{\"deviceId\": "D2", \"version\":1}"
+      "typeConfig": "{\"id\": "D2", \"version\":1}"
      }
      ```
-  The `deviceId` and `version` fields are assumed to be always present in the message header.
+  The `id` and `version` fields are assumed to be always present in the message header.
 This is used to uniquely identify the datasource that produced the message in case there are multiple datasources publishing to same endpoint.

 2. Next we need to upload parser jars that know how to parse the data from these devices and produce a `Map<String, Object>`